iviviano/Algorithms/Grading/HW5.md

 Honor Code: NO!

+You did not sign the Honor Code.
+Your grade will not be updated on Campuswire until you do so.

 Environment notes:
 - You didn't follow the convention for parenthesis types in `letrec` in `env-lookup`.
 Instead of
 ```